Grey alien: Other hypotheses

-The interdimensional hypothesis, the cryptoterrestrial hypothesis, and the time-traveller hypothesis attempt to provide an alternative explanation to the humanoid anatomy and behavior of these alleged beings.
+The interdimensional, cryptoterrestrial, and time-traveller hypotheses attempt to provide an alternative explanation to account for the humanoid anatomy and behavior of these alleged beings.

 In popular culture

 Grey aliens are a common way to depict extraterrestrials in fiction.

 Depictions of Grey aliens have gone on to appear in a number of films and television shows, supplanting the previously popular little green men.
-As early as 1966, for example, the superhero character Ultraman was explicitly based on them, and in 1977 they were featured in Close Encounters of the Third Kind.
-Greys have also been worked into space opera and other interstellar settings: in Babylon 5, the Greys are referred to as the "Vree", and are depicted as being allies and trade partners of 23rd-century Earth, while in the Stargate franchise they are called the "Asgard" and depicted as ancient astronauts allied with modern-day Earth.
-South Park refers to them as "visitors".
+As early as 1966, for example, the superhero character Ultraman was explicitly based on them, and they were later featured in Close Encounters of the Third Kind (1977).
+Greys have also been worked into space opera and other interstellar settings: in Babylon 5, the Greys are referred to as the "Vree" and are depicted as being allies and trade partners of 23rd-century Earth, while in the Stargate franchise they are called the "Asgard" and depicted as ancient astronauts allied with modern-day Earth.
+South Park refers to them as "visitors", and the creators hid them as Easter eggs in numerous episodes.

-During the 1990s, plotlines wherein Greys were linked to conspiracy theories became common. and American Dad!, which features a Grey-like alien named Roger, whose backstory draws from both the Roswell incident and Area 51 conspiracy theories.
+During the 1990s, plotlines wherein Greys were linked to conspiracy theories became common.
+A well-known example is the Fox television series The X-Files that began airing in 1993, which combined the quest to find proof of the existence of Grey-like extraterrestrials alongside a number of conspiracy theory subplots as part of its main narrative.
+Other notable examples include the XCOM video game franchise (where they are called "Sectoids"); Dark Skies, first broadcast in 1996, which expanded upon the MJ-12 conspiracy; and American Dad!, which features a Grey-like alien named Roger, whose backstory draws from both the Roswell incident and Area 51 conspiracy theories.

-The 2011 film Paul tells the story of a Grey named Paul who attributes the Greys' frequent presence in science fiction pop culture to the US government deliberately inserting the stereotypical Grey alien image into mainstream media; this is done so that if humanity came into contact with Paul's species, no immediate shock would occur as to their appearance.
+The 2011 film Paul tells the story of a Grey named Paul who attributes the frequent depiction of his people in science fiction pop culture to the US government deliberately inserting the stereotypical Grey alien image into mainstream media; this is done so that if humanity were to come into contact with Paul's species, no immediate shock would occur as a result of their appearance.
 Child abduction by Greys is a key plot point in the 2013 film, Dark Skies.

 Greys appear in Syfy's 2021 science fiction dramedy series Resident Alien.

 The Greys appear as the main antagonistic faction in the 2023 independent game Greyhill Incident.